tprasadtp/protonvpn-docker/docs/faq.md

 - https://protonwire-api.vercel.app/v1/server (default)
 - https://tprasadtp.github.io/protonvpn-docker/v1/server (beta)

+## LAN/Local DNS Server and API endpoints

+By default ProtonVPN's DNS servers are used _after_ the connection is up and running.
+However, some DNS queries **MUST** go through default gateway/router when the wireguard interface is not up or configured.
+However effort is made to switch to ProtonVPN DNS server as soon as the Wireguard link is up.
+As metadata endpoints can be queried before the VPN is setup, you might need to allowlist following DNS names from your local DNS server (Pi-Hole, PFSense etc.) or your gateway/router.

+Do note that changes to this list is **NOT** covered by semver compatibility guarantees.
+If your are _not_ using default metadata and ip check endpoints this can be ignored.

+- `protonwire-api.vercel.app`
+- `icanhazip.com`

 ## Known Issues

-- Running multiple instances of this __outside of containers__ on same host is not supported.
+- Running multiple instances of this __outside of containers__ on _same host_ is not supported.

 ## Kubernetes